When She Says, “I’m Fine” is She?

 Picture a weekday evening at home.
 You rush in from work, playgroup or market.
 Sometimes all three!
 The kitchen has to be prepped for dinner.
-The kids need m help with homework or you have to put laundry in the wash.
+The kids need help with homework or you have to put laundry in the wash.
 He is sitting on the couch watching the weekend’s wrap up of business or sports news.
-Finally, the stress level. boils over.
-A plate is dropped, snashing onto the marbled kitchen floor.
+Finally, the stress level boils over.
+A plate is dropped, smashing onto the marbled kitchen floor.

-Although, you made it to look unintentional.
+Although, made it to look unintentional – was it really?
 You and that plate know you meant for it to demolish in a million pieces.
 Your partner jets to the kitchen, In an unnerving voice asks “Honey, are you OK?”
 In a thunderous voice you quickly respond -“I’m fine!”

 Women are constantly multitasking daily roles.
 We do the work of a protagonist in many of life’s stories but mostly end up getting the praise of a supporting cast member.